Year 11 Media Units 1 and 2

 Overview

-- Media and change: looks at new media technologies and how they are changing the way we receive and distribute information.
-It also examines the issues that result from these changes.
+- Media and change: What is the impact of new media technologies on us as individuals and as a society?
+This outcome looks at new media technologies and how they are changing the way we receive and distribute information, and examines the issues that are arising from these changes.

 Who is it for?